Hou Minghao: 2018–2022: Career progression

 On 14 March 2018, he released his first all-English single "You Mean Everything To Me", which he personally planned and prepared for a year, a gift to fans on White Valentine's Day.
 On 17 April, he was announced as main lead for The Lost Tomb 2: Explore with the Note.
 On 22 November, the youth campus drama When We Were Young was broadcast, in which he played the role of Hua Biao, a passionate and righteous science genius.
 The series ended with 1.8 billion views.

-On 17 January 2019 Hou was announced as the main lead for drama series Psych-Hunter.
-On April, he starred in series A Chinese Ghost Story with Zheng Shuang, however due to her controversy’s of tax evasion and surrogacy, the series was banned from broadcast with unknown release date.
+On 17 January 2019, Hou was announced as the main lead for drama series Psych-Hunter.
+On April, he starred in series A Chinese Ghost Story with Zheng Shuang, however due to her controversy, the series was banned from broadcast with unknown release date.
 On 6 June, the adventure drama The Lost Tomb 2: Explore with the Note was broadcast on Tencent Video.
 He played Wu Xie.
 The total number of plays of the drama successfully exceeded 4.15 billion views on Tencent Video, becoming the best in the summer program at that time.
 On 28 June, the film Over Again was released, in which he played the role of the passionate and "daring" teenager Gao Silin.

-On 12 June 2020 the drama series A Girl Like Me announced their cast lineup and Hou was one of their lead.
+On 12 June 2020, the drama series A Girl Like Me announced their cast lineup and Hou was one of their lead.
 On 28 June, he starred in the TV series Reading Class, he played Lu Xingchen.
-However this series have uncertain release date due to Song Zu'er tax evasion scandal.
+However, this series have uncertain release date due to Song Zu'er's tax evasion scandal.
 On 23 November, the suspense detective drama Psych-Hunter was broadcast, in which he played the role of Jiang Shuo, a house buyer with amnesia.

 On 18 January 2021, TV series A Girl Like Me was broadcast on Tencent Video, in which he played the role of Rong Xian.
 By the end, the series has exceeded 1.6 billion views.
 On 4 May, the series Faith Makes Great was broadcast.
 On 14 June, he was announced as one of the lineup for TV Series Hu Tong.
 On 14 August, he was announced as main lead for drama series Back From the Brink.
 On 14 September, the drama Our Times starring him was broadcast on Tencent Video.
 The series has achieved 1.9 billion views.
 On 21 October, the TV series People's Property began broadcasting.
 The series earned 1.6 billion views.
 On 27 December, Hesong Entertainment officially announced Hou has joined their agency.

 On 6 July 2022, Hou was announced as one of the main lead for Young Babylon.
 On 25 September, Hu Tong was broadcast on various platforms Mango TV, Tencent Video, and CCTV-8.
 The series has achieved 1.27 billion views.